-I mentioned I was going to use various websites to market my property; while that still remains true, I couldn’t resist making it public knowledge to my peers through my Facebook account.
 All I did was mention that I’ll shortly have a 2 bedroom house available for rent, and if anyone was interested to contact me to discuss business.
-Facebook is always worth a shot, even if it means confronting your dearest and nearest to inform them you wouldn’t let to them if they were the last tenant on the planet, simply because you actually know them and their habits (I’ve done it before and I’ll do it again).
+Facebook is always worth a shot, even if it means I have to deal with that awkward moment of notifying a dearest and nearest that I wouldn’t rent out my property to them if they were the last tenant on the planet.

-I quickly received an interested response from a dude (we’ll call him Arnold Scraggle-pot for ease) that read my status.
+I quickly received an interested response from a dude (let’s call him Arnold for ease) that read my status.
 He’s not a close friend, nor is he a stranger; he’s wedged in the middle somewhere, but closer to being friend than foe.
-I know enough about him to know he’s not a complete douche-bag, consequently I didn’t dismiss him immediately.
+I know enough about him to know he’s not a complete dickhead, consequently I didn’t dismiss his interest immediately.
 I provided him details of the property, which triggered his interest further.
 Fan-fucking-tastic, I thought!

-Yesterday afternoon I showed Arnold Scraggle-pot around the property while my current tenant followed us around like a lost puppy (I hate it when tenants do that).
-Seriously, just give me space to do my job, i’m not going to masturbate on the bedsheets while no one is looking, you get me?
+Yesterday afternoon I showed Arnold around the property while my current tenant followed us around like a lost puppy (I hate it when tenants do that).
+Seriously, just give me space to do my job, i’m not going to masturbate on the bedsheets or pocket your loose change on the kitchen counter while no one is looking, you get me?

-After the viewing, Arnold Scraggle-pot said he wanted it!
-I thought this was my lucky day because I had effortlessly found a tenant with in a day of inactively searching.
+After the viewing, Arnold said he wanted in!
+He was very interested! thought this was my lucky day because I had effortlessly found a tenant with in a day of inactively searching.
 I couldn’t ask for anymore.

 As we had come to the end of the tour, we both stood outside the property with smiles, shaking hands, and that’s when he hit me with a nuclear stink bomb…